 One of Derbyshire and Buxton’s largest annual events in July which attracts crowds of thousands every year.
 Watching the carnival and enjoying the live entertainment is a Buxton institution but joining in the parade, well you can always do that too if you fancy it.

-This open mic night at Buxton Tap House is firmly established as part of Buxton’s live music scene and all genres are welcome to join in.
-It makes for a good mid-week outing and you can enjoy a few cask ales while your at it to give you the courage to get in front of the microphone.
+This well established open mic night resides at The Old Sun Inn!
+A firm favourite over the years in Buxton’s live music scene, all genres are welcome to join in.
+This makes for a perfect mid-week outing and you can enjoy a few cask ales while your at it to give you the courage to get in front of the microphone.

 A day out for all the family to enjoy – with the thrills and spills of stock car racing.
 There’s burgers and a licensed car here to keep you going during too.

 Where: Dale Head Road, Buxton SK17 0RR

 Entry / Cost: Various ticket prices, check their website